steven-olson/usi_team_leagues/README.md

 the scope of this work and the rest of the code (the two commands are the only technically interesting things here, you can eyeball everything else).

+<h2>Functional requirement #3 ambiguity</h2>
+I was kind of confused by the working of requirement 3, it looks like we need a user that
+- exists (done)
+- can access django admin (done)
+- only have access to change leagues (done, its the only admin view available)
+- "should allow access to add/change/delete teams" ??? (done as well, they can change teams
+- through the league view)

+That last point is kinda confusing but to my understanding I've implemented it correctly.

 <h2>How to run</h2>
 Pretty standard django stuff, the only nuance being that we need to run our setup command